BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ```

 ### Deploying Demos
-For this project we built two demonstrations

-1.

-Since testing aggregating nonce need multiple tenant keylime instances, it's cumbersome and unnecessary to doing so.
-So we recommend to test the streamline of API and nonce aggregation seperatly.

-Testing streamline of API need two VMs with Keylime installed.
-Testing nonce aggregation only need on VMs and a testing bash script.
 #### Str of Provider Verifier API
 1. Start two identical virtual machines with keylime installed.
 One is the provider and the other one is the tenant.
 Put these two machines into same network.  (if you are using Vagrant, skip this part)
 2. If you have run keylime before, remove the original DB file to resolve the incompatibility `rm /var/lib/keylime/cv_data.sqlite`, since the structure of DB has been changed.